+Subject Type ELECTIVE SUBJECT

+Faculty CREATIVE INDUSTRIES

+Subject name Dance

+Subject code DAN

+Recommended C level of achievement in Year 9 Dance or English

+Course Length 1 YEAR

-Subject name Dance Subject code DAN Subject type Elective Subject Prerequisites At least a C level of achievement in Year 9 Dance and English Or an audition may be required as evidence of ability Course overview This program involves the study of Dance as an art form and aims to: Give students competence in choreography, and an ability to communicate through dance.
+Course overview This program involves the study of Dance as an art form and aims to: Give students competence in choreography, and an ability to communicate through dance.
 Allow students to develop performance skills and rhythmic awareness to use their body to communicate with an audience.
 Establish an appreciation of the skills essential to dance as an art form.
 Practicing performance and choreographic work is essential.
 Theoretical work will require researching and analysing dance works.
 Therefore students must be prepared to attend rehearsals and perform outside normal school hours.
 Students must have suitable clothing for all dance classes.
 Participation in practical activities will not be permitted without the appropriate clothing.
-Students will have the opportunity to attend workshops and live dance performance organized by the Creative Industries Faculty.
+Students will have the opportunity to attend workshops and live dance performance organised by the Creative Industries Faculty.
 These additional activities will attract a user pays fee.

 Course outline Students will make and respond to dance, exploring dance elements and the various contexts that inform dance works.
 Unit One: Out Of The Box Students study the genre of contemporary dance.
 Unit Two: Into The Industry Students explore the variety of career options for dancers, creating their own audition tape.
-Unit Three: Entertainment Students explore making and responding to dance for children's entertainment.
+Unit Three: Tell me a story Students explore making and responding to dance for children's entertainment.
 Unit Four: Australiana Students will explore the historical and contemporary influences on how dance has been shaped in Australia.

 Assessment Students will be assessed in the interrelated strands of Making and Responding: Making Choreographing, rehearsing and performing dance.
-Appreciation of their own and other's dance works.
+Responding Appreciation of their own and other's dance works.